seanwyngaard/openclaw-skills/README.md

 1. Create a new folder under `skills/` with your skill name
 2. Add a `SKILL.md` following the format above
 3. Test it locally with Claude Code or OpenClaw
-4. Open a PR with a description of what the skill does and how it generates value
+4. Open a PR with a description of what the skill does

-## Research

-See the research docs that informed this project:
-- [RESEARCH-EXISTING-SKILLS.md](RESEARCH-EXISTING-SKILLS.md) — Full landscape of existing OpenClaw/Claude Code skills
-- [SKILL-GAPS-AND-RECOMMENDATIONS.md](SKILL-GAPS-AND-RECOMMENDATIONS.md) — Gap analysis and income projections

 ## License